 In September, Reasor’s partnered with Shipt to offer same-day grocery delivery from stores in Tulsa in as soon as one hour.
 By ordering through the Shipt app, members can save time week after week without missing out on the Reasor’s products they love.

 In July, the Reasor’s RX App became available for download on iOS and Android which helps customers manage their prescriptions at the touch of a finger, as well as receive text alerts when their refills are due, and when prescriptions are ready to be picked up.
-In mid July, Reasor’s launched Paperless Coupons.
-Everyone with a Reasor’s Rewards can use the app or go on the website to select paperless coupons to be used the next time they use their Rewards Card in store.
+In mid July, Reasor’s launched Digital Coupons.
+Everyone with a Reasor’s Rewards can use the app or go on the website to select digital coupons to be used the next time they use their Rewards Card in store or online.
 On September 28th, Reasor’s won Retailer of the Year and No. 3 Sales Volume for Small Chain Retailer from the Certified Angus Beef conference.
 On October 1, Reasor’s customers were able to purchase high point beer and wine for the first time in the states history.
 In November, the Claremore Reasor’s started a remodel of the store.
 December 13th, Online Shopping and Curbside pick up was extended to include all Reasor’s locations, which included Langley, 41st and Garnett and Sapulpa stores.